z-sohaib/z-sohaib/README.md

 - 🔭 I’m currently working on **some cool projects**

-- 🌱 I’m currently learning **cyber security and more about web dev**
+- 🌱 I’m currently learning **more about Software Architect and AI**

 - 💬 Ask me about **anything I know.
 I would be glad to share what I know with you**